How does a freezer van work?

 Freezer vans: how do they work?

 At the top of a freezer van you’ll see an extra piece of equipment that wouldn’t be present on a non-refrigerating version of the same type of van.
 This is known as the evaporator, and it’s an essential piece of equipment for keeping the temperature in the van low.
 However it’s just one element of the system.
-The rest of the machinery you’ll find on the inside roof of the freezer compartment.
+The rest of the machinery you’ll find on the inside roof of the freezer van compartment.

 Components to Consider

 The other elements are known as the condenser, and the compressor.
 The condenser is a thin length of metal piping, twisted into a shape similar to a radiator to provide maximum surface area in a small space.
 The piping is filled with a specially developed coolant fluid.
 This fluid has been developed in high tech laboratories to have a chemical make up that makes it particularly good at absorbing heat.
-As the coolant fluid circulates through the condenser, it will gradually absorb the heat inside the freezer click here for more on our freezer vans).
-This makes it heat up, and because it has an incredibly low boiling point it will quickly change into a gas.compartment (
+As the coolant fluid circulates through the condenser, it will gradually absorb the heat inside the freezer van compartment (click here for more on our freezer vans).
+This makes it heat up, and because it has an incredibly low boiling point it will quickly change into a gas.

 At this point, the compressor will take the gas and compress it down so it reaches an extremely high pressure.
-Once the gas has been sufficiently pressurised, it is introduced into the evaporator, the aforementioned piece of machinery that you see on the top of the freezer.
+Once the gas has been sufficiently pressurised, it is introduced into the evaporator, the aforementioned piece of machinery that you see on the top of the freezer van.
 The evaporator works by pushing air from the outside through the high-pressure coolant gas.
 The gas then cools down, becomes a liquid again, and is re-circulated through the system.
 Meanwhile the heat that was stored in the high-pressure coolant gas is released into the atmosphere.

 There are other elements of the system, such as machinery to regulate the pace at which this system operates, but this is basically how it all works.

-Theis almost always comprised of an extremely thick layer of foam.
+The insulation is almost always comprised of an extremely thick layer of foam.
 The foam is made from a polymer, and it usually t quite similar to polystyrene, although it will have much more density and durability than the type of polystyrene you’d find in packing materials or a cheap picnic cooler.
-The thickness of the foam used is the main difference between a freezer and a standard refrigerated van.
+The thickness of the foam used is the main difference between a freezer van and a standard refrigerated van.
 If the van is intended to be operated at extremely low temperatures then the foam will need to be very thick indeed.